nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of patients
+* needs quick access to a patient's data and profile
+* needs to arrange/deconflict appoinments for doctors
-* prefer desktop apps over other types
+* prefers desktop applications over other types
-* can type fast
-* prefers typing to mouse interactions
+* can type fast and prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: easily manage patients' information and doctors' appointments faster than a typical mouse/GUI driven app

 ### User stories